kathrinlin/customizing-aspnetcore-book/manuscript/05-hostedservices.md

 For bigger applications I would suggest to move such tasks in a separate application that is specialized to execute background tasks.
 A separate Docker container, a BackroundWorker on Azure, Azure Functions or something like this.
 However it should be separated from the main application in that case

 In the next part I'm going to write about `Middlewares` and how you can use them to implement special logic to the request pipeline, or how you are able to serve specific logic on different paths.
-[Customizing ASP.NET Core Part 06: Middlewares]({% post_url customizing-aspnetcore-06-middlewares.md %})